skiadas/banking-flask/specs/resources.md

 ### `PUT /user/{username}`

 Used to create a new user.
-The server response is similar to that for `POST /user`.

 Expected payload:
 ```json